 Through much prayer and Christian love, God was able to bless Kimmels with 5.2 acres of farmland across the street from the original church building.
 This further revealed the hand of God on this local church, building in the people a greater passion for Him.
 As a result of this answer to prayer, plans begun on the design and funding of the $650,000 building.
 God has answered prayers.
 On July 20, 2003, Kimmels Church had their first service in the new building.

-It has been almost eight years since the first service in this building, and we continue to see God answer prayers.
+It has been fourteen years since the first service in this building, and we continue to see God answer prayers.
 He has been blessing the faithfulness of Kimmels by helping to grow in us even a greater passion for Him and His people.
 We love our church family for we strive to live out Romans 12:4-5, “Just as each of us has one body with many members and these members do not all have the same function, so in Christ we who are many form one body, and each member belongs to all the others.”
 We are the body of Christ, the hands and feet that our community sees.
 We belong to each other and strive to bring others into the family.